If you don’t run Pi locally you’re falling behind…

 Answer first, then reveal — without rewatching.

-What distinguishes Pi as a 'harness' from products like Claude Code or Codex, per the video?
+What distinguishes Pi as a harness from products like Claude Code and Codex?

-What are the four methods for improving Pi, from simplest to most powerful?
+What are the four ways to improve Pi, from simplest to most powerful?

 Source shelf